dingo/api-docs/Responses.md

 By default the callback parameter expected in the query string is `callback`, this can be changed by passing in the first parameter to the class constructor.
 If the query string does not contain a parameter with the name of your callback parameter it will default to a JSON response.

 You can also register and use your own formatters should you need to.
 Your formatter should extend `Dingo\Api\Http\Response\Format\Format`.
-There following methods should be defined: `formatEloquentModel`, `formatEloquentCollection`, `formatArray`, and `getContentType`.
+The following methods should be defined: `formatEloquentModel`, `formatEloquentCollection`, `formatArray`, and `getContentType`.
 Refer to the abstract class for more details on what each method should do or take a look at the pre-defined format classes.

 ### Morphing And Morphed Events